eodash/eodash/docs/STAC.md

 #### Vega Specification Options

-- `disableClickDateToMap` (boolean): When set to `true` inside the Vega specification, it disables the automatic global datetime update when clicking on chart items.
+- `eodash:disableClickDateToMap` (boolean): When set to `true` inside the Vega specification, it disables the automatic global datetime update when clicking on chart items.

 #### Form Configuration Options